DarkFenX/refine/README.md

 # reefast
 Rust Engine for Eve Fit Analysis, Statistics and Theorycrafting

+# Crate layout
+### reefast-core
+Core calculation library with Rust interface.
+### reefast-dh-eve
+Data handlers for core library, which provide access to EVE data.
+### reefast-dh-adapted
+Data handlers for core library, which providee access to adapted data.
+Adapted data is processed EVE data, adapted for needs of the library.
+One of main roles of those handlers is to persist it.
+### reefast-http
+HTTP interface to the library.

 # Features
 In no particular order:
 - separation between user data and game data.
 This allows switches between different data sources (e.g. Tranquility and Singularity), and leads to very few checks done when an item is added/changed, with most checks postponed till fit validation happens